Zero-sum subsequences in bounded-sum $\{-r,s\}$-sequences: Avoidance of zero-sum arithmetic subsequences in -sequences

-The question of finding the minimum good shift $\alpha$ now remains, which is a number theoretic question.
-If one could prove that for any fixed positive integers $r$ and $s$ there is a uniform upper bound on $\alpha$ for all $k$ then this would imply a quadratic lower bound for $M(r,s,k).$
+Recall that our construction in the proof of Theorem \ref{good-shift-theorem} relies on finding a good shift for $(r,s,k).$ The question of finding the smallest good shift $\alpha$ for $(r,s,k)$ now remains, which is a number theoretic question.
+If one could prove that for any fixed positive integers $r$ and $s$ there is a uniform upper bound on $\alpha$ for all $k$ then Theorem \ref{good-shift-theorem} would imply a quadratic lower bound for $M(r,s,k).$

-\begin{remark} Note that this construction happens to be a generalization of Definition \ref{definition-residue} for $\{-1,1\}$-sequences.
-Indeed, for $(r,s) = (1,1)$ we see that $\cS_1 = \{-1,1\},$ implying that $\alpha=1$ is a good shift for all $k$ because no prime numbers divide $-1$ or $1.$ \end{remark}
+\begin{remark} Note that this construction is in fact a generalization of our construction in the proof of Theorem \ref{quadratic-theorem} for $\{-1,1\}$-sequences.
+Indeed, Example \ref{11-example} confirms that $\alpha=1$ is a good shift for all $(1,1,k).$ \end{remark}